oracle-quickstart/oci-weblogic-migration/README.md

 > ```
 >  In that case, the destroy process will not remove certain dynamically created networking resources (for example, route rules or security lists).
 >
-> If this issue occurs, run the cleanup script before retrying the destroy operation.
+> If this issue occurs, run the cleanup script in the **Cloud Shell** before retrying the destroy operation.
-This script requires proper execution permissions in Cloud Shell and specific IAM policies to be granted to your user group.
+>This script requires proper execution permissions in Cloud Shell and specific IAM policies to be granted to your user group.
 >
-> The cleanup script is located at:
+> The cleanup script is located in the tool repository at:
 >  ```
 >  $toolHome/bin/cloud_shell_cleanup.py
 > ```
-> Copy the following script in Cloud Shell and save the file, for example, as "cloud_shell_cleanup.py".
+> Copy the following script and save the file in **Cloud Shell**, for example, as "cloud_shell_cleanup.py".
 >
-> Before running the script, ensure it has execution permission:
+> Before executing the script, ensure it has execution permission:
 > ```bash
 > chmod +x cloud_shell_cleanup.py
 > ```